UMM-CSci-4453-S19/lab-7-decaf/README.md

             #function body
         })(dbf)
 ```
-Executes an anonymous function that takes `dbf` as an argument.
-The interior function:
+Executes an anonymous function that takes `dbf` as an argument and returns a function, namely the interior function:
 ```{js}
 function(err,tables,fields){
     #function body
 }
 ```

-is defined inside the anonymous function and thus **shares its namespace**.
+This is important.
+The innermost function is defined *inside* the anonymous function and thus **shares its namespace**.
 Most importantly... it has a local copy of the value of `dbf`.

 **That** function (also anonymous) is the callback given to `connection.query`.
 Because of the properties of closures-- the function body will use the proper version of `dbf`.
+Without using this technique, your program would find the current value of `dbf` as it exists in `processDBFs`.

-In a similar fashion each table can be processed by a function.
+In a similar fashion each table can now be processed by a function.
 Note the similar **callback construction** approach, and how all the local values are handed off to `processDescription(desc,table,dbf)` for final printing:

 ```{js}
 function processTables(tables,dbf){ // Asyncronous row handler